veryheavypickle/headlessUbuntuSetup/README.md

 ```
 sudo ./boot-passthrough.sh
 ```
 When running this, I got to the drive picker screen, but then got a blackscreen afterwards.
 The OSX-KVM notes reccomend to first run the macOS installer using `OpenCore-Boot.sh` then booting into the finished install using `./boot-passthrough.sh`.
+I will try to do this on a linux mint virtual machine on my laptop.
+VM inception time.